 The PEJ invites authors who wish to publish their works in the fields of chemical engineering, civil engineering, computer science, computer engineering, electrical engineering, electronics and communications engineering, geodetic engineering, energy engineering, environmental engineering, industrial engineering and operations research, materials engineering, mechanical engineering, metallurgical engineering, mining engineering, and other engineering fields.
 Should you be interested to submit a manuscript, please refer to the guidelines below.

 GUIDELINES ON MANUSCRIPTS SUBMITTED FOR PUBLICATION TO THE

 A. Manuscript Type

 Manuscript Type.
-Unpublished original article, review article, short communication, and letter to the editor discussing current interests in engineering are accepted for publication.
+Unpublished research article, review article, short communication, and letter to the editor discussing current interests in engineering are accepted for publication.